Natishkumar02/CSDD1008_Week12/README.md

 | Instructor  | Maziar Sojoudian  |

-# Go Addition Function with Tests
+# Go CountVowel Function with Tests

 This repository contains a simple Go program that performs Count vowels and includes tests to verify its functionality.